CSCfi/csc-user-guide/docs/computing/usage-policy.md

 ## Login nodes

-When you login to CSC supercomputers, you end up to one of the login nodes of the cluster.
+When you login to CSC supercomputers, you end up on one of the login nodes of the cluster.
 These login nodes are shared by all users and they are **not** intended for heavy computing.